kedro-org/kedro-viz/docs/run_status.md

 - Kedro-Viz must be installed in your environment
 - Your project must be a valid Kedro project
-- Run Status tracking is enabled by default when Kedro-Viz is installed

 ### Running a pipeline with Run Status tracking